sheldor1510/spotifynder/team/m2/roles.md

 ## Aanya Mehta - Timekeeper
 - **Role**: Manages the timing of all team activities.
 Aanya ensures that meetings start and end on time, keeps track of deadlines, and reminds the team of upcoming due dates.
 - **Top 3 Commits** :
-1. Set up our Group Chat on IMessage to give everyone notifications about the upcoming deadlines.
+1. [Commit 1](https://github.com/sheldor1510/spotifynder/commit/f6264f585047c6c09734591c296ca81bbce8cd17) Set up our Group Chat on IMessage to give everyone notifications about the upcoming deadlines.
-2. Coordinate meeting times to ensure maximum attendance by getting everyone's preferred times.
+2. [Commit 2](https://github.com/sheldor1510/spotifynder/commit/f6264f585047c6c09734591c296ca81bbce8cd17)Coordinate meeting times to ensure maximum attendance by getting everyone's preferred times.
-3. Regularly checked in with team members about their progress on tasks to make sure they would be done on time.
+3. [Commit 3](https://github.com/sheldor1510/spotifynder/commit/f6264f585047c6c09734591c296ca81bbce8cd17)Regularly checked in with team members about their progress on tasks to make sure they would be done on time.

+## Priyal Nanda - Note-Taker
+- **Role**: Records detailed notes during meetings and ensures that action items are clearly communicated.
+Priyal is responsible for distributing meeting minutes to the team after each session.
+- **Top 3 Commits** :
+1. [Commit 1](): Create a shared document or folder where all meeting notes and minutes are stored for easy access by the team.
+2. [Commit 2](): Send out meeting minutes shortly after the meeting concludes, ensuring that everyone has access to the information while it's still fresh.
+3. [Commit 3](): Capture key points, decisions made, and discussions during meetings, ensuring that all relevant information is documented.